RaekwonIII/DataEngineerTest/readme.md

  - database connection details
  - table names
  - query templates
 * Launch `python import.py` to setup sample data in the database.
+The module logs information and errors to `import.log`
-* Launch `python test.py` to run metrics for each day in the sample data set
+* Launch `python test.py` to run metrics for each day in the sample data set.
+The `metrigs.py` module logs information and errors to `metrics.log`.

 ### Extras
 * `metrics.py` is designed to accept an optional date string as argument (`python metrics.py -d '2014-09-02'`) which can be use in case of failure of batch process.